-Saas marketing is a topic that doesn’t get enough coverage on the Internet.
-Frequently, small businesses for financial or other reasons can’t hire a marketing manager and advertising falls on the shoulders of owners.
-With such lack of related information, it can be challenging to deal with all marketing activities and figure out what will work and what won’t.
+SaaS marketing is a topic that doesn’t get enough coverage on the Internet.
+For financial or other reasons, small businesses often can’t hire a marketing manager, and advertising falls on owners’ shoulders.
+With such a lack of related information, it can be challenging to deal with all marketing activities and figure out what will work and what won’t.

-Recently we had an interview with our client Cris founder of CRM called Studio Ninja.
-He is the owner, who deals with marketing on his own.
-Cris told us about his path from idea to a first full year of operation and shared some marketing tips on his approach to CRM promotion.
-Thanks to well-built marketing strategy Cris was able to reach 40% growth of new paid users.
+Recently we had an interview with our client Cris, founder of CRM called Studio Ninja.
+He is the owner who deals with marketing on his own.
+Cris told us about his path from idea to the first full year of operation and shared some marketing tips on his approach to CRM promotion.
+Thanks to a well-built marketing strategy, Cris reached 40% growth of new paid users.

 6 Rules of CRM Promotion